napari/napari-plugin-template/README.md

 Your plugin template is ready!
 Next steps:
 1. `cd` into your new directory cd napari-growth-cone-finder
-    # you probably want to install your new package into your environment
+    # you probably want to install your new package into your existing environment
     # the below command will install the package in editable mode with
     # napari and Qt bindings
     pip install -e .[all]